johnnithin08/Crime-Patrol-Ethereum-React/Readme.md

 	c)New User : New user has a one time signup.On signup a certain amount of token gets transferred to the user account which can be used as an access right for searching.

+Note : Kindly refresh page to initialise web3 on each page access.